-- To assist means to physically help a person who has capacity and ability to instruct the support worker on what it is they require, for example, preparing items for continence maintenance, opening a medication container, or removing tablets from a blister pack.
+- To assist means to physically help a person who has capacity and ability to instruct the Residential worker on what it is they require, for example, preparing items for continence maintenance, opening a medication container, or removing tablets from a blister pack.
 For someone unable to use their arms/hands this can include 'passing' the tablets to the person using a container following the instructions of the person. - All medicines are supplied in child resistant containers which can present a barrier to selfadministration and can easily be rectified by informing pharmacy or dispensary that the person cannot open the container. - The pharmacist or dispenser can then supply a more suitable container which meets the needs of the person e.g., non-child resistant closures. - The person will be responsible, in whole or in part, as detailed in the care plan for the safe management of their medication.
 Assisting and prompting are not appropriate for people who do not have the capacity to make decisions about their medication. - Every instance of Assisting should be recorded on the Daily Communication Record sheet.
-There is no expectation for completion of a MAR/EMAR sheet. - If support worker suspects any confusion from the person's instruction it should be reported to the home manager to review the care plan. - If the person's instruction appears unreasonable which has the potential to harm the person this should be reported immediately to the home manager for example, "can you pass me my paracetamol as I want to take them all at once."
+There is no expectation for completion of a MAR sheet. - If residential worker suspects any confusion from the person's instruction it should be reported to the medication champion/ senior member of staff to review the care plan. - If the person's instruction appears unreasonable which has the potential to harm the person this should be reported immediately to a senior member of staff for example, "can you pass me my paracetamol as I want to take them all at once."